-HIGHLIGHTS: Thomson Reuters/INSEAD Q3 Asian Business Sentiment Survey - by sector
+Highlights: Thomson Reuters/INSEAD Q3 Asian Business Sentiment Survey - by sector

-Business sentiment at Asian companies rose to its highest level in more than a year in the third quarter, buoyed by signs that China's economy is stabilising and as Brexit concerns receded.
+Business sentiment at Asian companies rose to its highest level in more than a year in the third quarter, buoyed by signs that China's economy is stabilizing and as Brexit concerns receded.

 Sentiment was most upbeat among real estate, metals and chemicals companies as well as energy firms and utilities.
 None of the sectors had a reading below 50, the level which separates optimists from pessimists.

-The Thomson Reuters/INSEAD Asian Business Sentiment Index, representing the six-month outlook at 118 firms, was 68 for the July-September quarter of 2016 versus 67 three months prior.
+The Thomson Reuters/INSEAD Asian Business Sentiment Index .TRIABS RACSI, representing the six-month outlook at 118 firms, was 68 for the July-September quarter of 2016 versus 67 three months prior.

 Concerns over energy prices and the outcome of the U.S. presidential election were cited as the main business risks.